We Develop Technologies for Monitoring and Mitigating Natural Hazards

 Dr. Manabendra Saharia

-Assistant Professor, Dept. of Civil Engineering
+Associate Professor, Dept. of Civil Engineering

 Associate Faculty, Yardi School of Artificial Intelligence